ezzini/QAssist/README.md

 ### MRC_notebook

-Similar to the IR notebook, you connect to Google Drive, or remove the last two line of the second cell.
+Similar to the IR notebook, you connect to Google Drive, or remove the last two lines of the second cell.
 This notebook requires **GTv6.obj** to run, which can be found in the *main* folder.
 Adjust the path to this object when loading it in cell 5.